mojtaba-motevali/idempotent-transformer/packages/core/README.md

 # @idempotent-transformer/core

+For more comprehensive documentation, please see the main [README](https://github.com/mojtaba-motevali/idempotent-transformer).

 This is the core package for the `idempotent-transformer` library.
 It contains the main logic, interfaces, and base classes for creating and managing idempotent operations.

 ## Core Components